mrlem/cupa/README.md

 ## Installation

+### The quick way

 * change the password in api/login.php ($adm_pw) to your liking (default is 'secret')
-* just drop all files from the repo somewhere in the doc root of your PHP enabled web-server
+* just drop all files from the repo somewhere in the doc root of your PHP enabled web-server (make sure that you web server has write access to the data directory)
 * go to: http://**your_server**/**your_path**/sample.html

+### How it meant to be used

+Cupa is a tool to integrate to your own HTML pages

 ## Usage

-Check sample.html for a real example.
+Check sample.html for a working example.
 Here's a brief explanation:

 ### For the web-page developer: